-Where planning approval is required under a scheme a planning application shall be lodged with the relevant decision-maker for assessment and making a determination.
+Where development approval is required under a scheme a development application shall be lodged with the relevant decision-maker for assessment and making a determination.

-All applications for planning approval must provide all necessary details required under the scheme for the decision-maker to assess the proposal, including details where the application complies and does not comply with R-Code requirements.
+All applications for development approval must provide all necessary details required under the scheme for the decision-maker to assess the proposal, including details where the application complies and does not comply with R-Code Volume 1 requirements.

 All residential development is to comply with the requirements of the R-Codes.

-Approval under and in accordance with the R-Codes is required if the proposed residential development:
+Approval under and in accordance with the R-Codes Volume 1 is required if the proposed residential development:

-- (a) does not satisfy the deemed-to-comply provisions of Parts 5 and/or 6 of the R-Codes as appropriate; or - (b) proposes to address a design principle of Parts 5 and/or 6 of the R-Codes which therefore requires the exercise of judgement by the decision-maker.
+- (a) does not satisfy the deemed-to-comply provisions of Part 5 of R-Codes Volume 1 as appropriate; or - (b) proposes to address a design principle of Part 5 of R-Codes Volume 1 which therefore requires the exercise of judgement by the decision-maker.